pinterest/bonsai/docs/stats-files.md

 There are some other tools that have preceded Bonsai, and might also be helpful in your project.

-- Webpack has an [analyze tool](http://webpack.github.io/analyze/) that nicely presents the content of the stats file and offers hints that can improve bundling.
+- Webpack has an [analyse tool](http://webpack.github.io/analyze/) that nicely presents the content of the stats file and offers hints that can improve bundling.

 - [Chrisbateman's webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/) and [th0r's webpack-bundle-analyzer](https://github.com/th0r/webpack-bundle-analyzer) both show each file as a fraction of the bundle total, in different and stylish ways.